 Dental amalgam fillings have been around for over 150 years and historically were considered the dental material of choice.
-There use has significantly declined in North America and Europe and St. Lawrence Dentistry phased out placing these fillings years ago.
-However, there are still millions of people in Canada which have amalgam fillings in their teeth.
+There use has significantly declined in North America and Europe, and St. Lawrence Dentistry phased out, placing these fillings years ago.
+However, there are still millions of people in Canada who have amalgam fillings in their teeth.
 Dental amalgam is a mixture of metals, consisting of liquid (elemental) mercury and a powdered alloy composed of silver, tin, and copper.
 Approximately 50% of dental amalgam is elemental mercury by weight.
 The chemical properties of elemental mercury allow it to react with and bind together the silver/copper/tin alloy particles to form an amalgam.
 (FDA.gov).

-Dr. Hawryluk Jr. uses a Global Dental Microscope to remove deep amalgam fillings and believes simple dental loupes do not offer enough acuity in certain situations such deep fillings in the very back molars.
+Dr. Hawryluk Jr. uses a Global Dental Microscope to remove deep amalgam fillings and believes simple dental loupes do not offer enough acuity in certain situations such as deep fillings in the very back molars.
 A global dental microscope is superior in both magnification and resolution in these situations over simple magnifying glasses.
 Magnification is the ability to make small objects seem larger.
 Resolution is the ability to distinguish two objects from each other.
-When you have proper magnification and resolution the dentist will not micro gouge the underlying tooth which can injure the dental pulp.
+When you have proper magnification and resolution, the dentist can avoid ‘micro gouging’ the underlying tooth, which can injure the dental pulp.

-The removal of the amalgam should be done with very light pressure.
-If the dentist tries to speed up the process by pushing harder on the amalgam the underlying tooth can be overheated.
+The removal of the amalgam ideally accomplished by the dentist using only very light pressure.
+If the dentist tries to speed up the process by pushing harder on the amalgam, the underlying tooth can be overheated.
 The metal pieces really should just be flaked of ‘little by little’.
-A brand new carbide bur must be used (as opposed to a bur previously used and sterilized).
+A brand new sterilized carbide bur must be used (as opposed to a bur previously used and sterilized).
 A sharp bur means less pressure needs to be applied by the dentist.
-Sometimes multiple new burs need to be used per patient if several fillings are being removed at once.
-In addition to the efficacy of using brand new burs it is also more hygienic and safer (than re-sterilized burs).
+Sometimes multiple new carbide burs need to be used per patient if the patient has several amalgam fillings to be removed.
+In addition to the efficacy of using brand new burs, it is also more hygienic and safer (than re-sterilized burs).

-After the amalgam is removed it is time to place a new composite resin filling.
+After the amalgam removal, it is time to place a new composite resin filling.
 A few extra steps here can ensure your tooth is not left sensitive from the process.
-A copious amount of bonding agent must be used and it must be judiciously burnished into the tooth (opposed to just scantly applied).
-At St. Lawrence Dentistry we use G-Premio BOND which is a universal, 8th generation bonding agent from GC Corporation.
+A copious amount of bonding agent is critical, and it must be judiciously burnished into the tooth (as opposed to just scantly applied).
+At St. Lawrence Dentistry, we use G-Premio BOND, which is a universal, 8th generation bonding agent from GC Corporation.
 This patented formula reduces sensitivity issues when placing fillings and ensures a strong bond of the new composite filling to your tooth.
-Finally the new composite filling must be properly packed in small increments and cured the ideal amount to ensure a solid composite filling.
+Finally, the new composite filling must be packed appropriately in small increments and cured the ideal amount to ensure a solid composite filling.

-If you live in the Mississauga/Toronto area and would like to discuss this removing amalgam fillings please contact St. Lawrence Dentistry.
+If you live in the Mississauga/Toronto area and would like to discuss removing amalgam fillings, please contact St. Lawrence Dentistry.